-Behind the Scenes of Annual Conference: Printed Material
+Behind the scenes of Annual Conference: Printed Materials

 Publishing the printed materials for the Upper New York Annual Conference is a year-round effort.

 Our largest publication is the Journal, which is published in two volumes.
 Vol. I of the Journal is published before Annual Conference and Vol. II of the Journal is published after.

 The first piece for Vol. I of the Journal was the narrative budget, which was published to the Conference Website in January.
 This was later turned in to the Budget Booklet for members to read prior to the Budget Listening session in the spring and at Annual Conference.
 The hope was that the Budget Booklet would answer most questions about the Conference Budget prior to Annual Conference.
 Feedback obtained from the spring listening sessions resulted in an updated narrative budget for inclusion in Vol. I of the Journal (formerly the Pre-Conference booklet).